-OIPI leads the development of measures and targets related to performance of the Commonwealth’s surface transportation network in accordance with federal and state requirements.
-Working with the Department of Transportation, Department of Rail and Public Transportation, and Department of Motor Vehicles, OIPI utilizes performance measures and targets to provide insights into the following areas:
+The Office of Intermodal Planning and Investment (OIPI) leads the development of measures and targets related to performance of the Commonwealth’s surface transportation network in accordance with federal and state requirements.
+Working with the Virginia Department of Transportation (VDOT), Department of Rail and Public Transportation (DRPT), and Department of Motor Vehicles (DMV), OIPI utilizes performance measures and targets to provide insights into system performance, trends, and investment decisions.

 OIPI delivers performance data, analysis, and recommendations to the Commonwealth Transportation Board to inform investment and policy decisions as well as set performance targets.

 VTrans, the Commonwealth’s long-range transportation plan, has an established mission—Virginia's transportation system will be Good for Business, Good for Communities, and Good to Go—with five distinct goals supporting this vision.
 The goals communicate the key values driving transportation planning, policy, and investment decisions in Virginia.
 A suite of 39 State and Federal multimodal performance measures allows OIPI to evaluate performance at both the goal and individual measure level.

 For 17 of the 39 performance measures, the CTB has approved targets for highway safety, pavement and bridge condition, and system performance.

 Virginia’s multimodal surface transportation network covers more than 128,000 lane miles, 21,000 bridges and structures, 2,400 miles of on- and off-road bicycle lanes, 41 transit agencies, and 2 passenger rail operators.
 Monitoring and evaluating performance across the Commonwealth’s vast surface transportation network is a team effort.